aesteve/nubes/docs/CONFIG.md

 * **Description:**   This is a JsonArray, which should contain all the packages where your controllers are located.

 * **Default:**	 If the key is missing, the value will be a concatenation of the *src-package* value with ".controllers".
-You see why *src-package* definition is important now? :)
+If it doesn't exist, well, you'll have no controllers set-up.
+Which can be fine if you're not using them.

 ### `fixture-packages`